rochellev/thesaurus-app/README.md

 Thesaurus in a fun visual form.
 I found myself using a thesaurus daily for many thing, writing emails, my resume, and naming in code.
 This app offers another way to look at how synonyms grow from one word.

+## Running Thesaurus App Locally

+The following are steps to run Thesaurus App locally:

+1. Download project
+2. Open console to project directory
+3. Run `yarn start`

+The app will open in browser, and users can interact with the app.

 ## Software Design & Implementation

 Early Planning